 Many of the resources available via the NHS OpenAthens account are the same as the ones you have access to via the University of Greenwich.
 However, the NHS OpenAthens account is a useful addition as it supplements your access with a few NHS only resources such as e-Learning for Healthcare.

 When you start your course we generate an NHS OpenAthens account for anyone who is eligible.
 You should receive an activation email from 'Eduserv OpenAthens' asking you to complete your registration.
-If you have any difficulties with activating your account or with logging in then please contact me.

 Your student NHS England OpenAthens account also includes access to e-Learning for Healthcare, which your tutor or placement location may occasionally ask you to use for your studies. e-Learning for Healthcare is a set of online learning tutorials produced by Health Education England and other partners specifically to support practice in the NHS